Welcome to Islington U3A. We are a part of the

 Meetings and interest groups

 Study and discussion groups are the core of

 Islington U3A.
-There are about 35 groups to
+There are 32 groups to join (with more on the

 We also have a monthly members' meeting, always with a high profile, interesting and entertaining speaker, and always with plenty of time to meet and chat to other iU3A members.

 Our most recent meeting...